ta-data-lis/lab-data-cleaning/README.md

 In this lab, you will examine some MySQL tables from [here](https://relational.fit.cvut.cz/dataset/Stats).
 This database contains an anonymized dump of all user-contributed content on the Stats Stack Exchange network.

-First, follow the instrucctions "How to download the dataset" from [here](https://relational.fit.cvut.cz/dataset/Stats).
+First, follow the instructions "How to download the dataset" from [here](https://relational.fit.cvut.cz/dataset/Stats).
 You will need to import the database to your workbench/SQLPro.

 Then you will open your Jupyter Notebook.
 You will need to import the `mysql.connector` library.